param-code/counter-app/README.md

-# Counter App
+# ⏱️ Counter App

+Welcome to the Counter App!
 This project is a feature-rich stopwatch application built using React and Vite.
 It includes functionalities such as lap tracking, session analysis, light/dark mode switching, and a world clock.

-## Table of Contents
+## 📋 Table of Contents

 - Introduction
 - Features